AtkinYaliz/UI-IDE/examples/ai.md

 ---

 ## __Fine-tuning:
-It's a process of re-training a base, foundational model, eg. Llama, ChatGPT, on <ins>new data</ins>.
+It's the process of taking a pre-trained model (eg. Llama, ChatGPT) and training at least one model parameter (with <ins>new data</ins> data).
 You're not teaching your LLM new information instead you're guiding it to restructure its existing knowledge in a way you're teaching the model how to behave or how to comminicate in a specific manner.
 Fine-tune models offer several benefits including improved user experience higher quality results with fewer hallucications and cost savings through shorter prompts excellent accuracy.

 Use case: Finance & Investment
 __Sentiment Analysis:__ in language models is the is the process of determining whether someone's opinion expressed in a piece of text is negative positive or a neutral one.